iamfaith99/risk-neutral-monte-carlo/README.md

 # Risk-Neutral Monte Carlo Pricing

-This repository contains a high-performance computational finance project implementing risk-neutral Monte Carlo pricing for exotic options with variance reduction techniques.
+This repository contains a computational finance project implementing risk-neutral Monte Carlo pricing for exotic options with variance reduction techniques.
 The project is structured according to functional programming principles, with pure functions, immutable data structures, and clear separation of concerns.

 ## Project Overview